-As you may know, we are in the process of vaccinating eligible residents.
-Ulster County has the capacity to distribute up to 50,000 vaccines a month.
-However, due to a severe shortage of supply from the federal government, we have far fewer doses than anticipated.
-There are currently no appointments available for the Ulster County vaccination sites.
-The demand greatly exceeds the supply apportioned to the County by New York State.
-As more supply becomes available, we will open more appointments and notify those via email who have signed up on our Vaccine Notification Form and will post the updates on our website, Facebook, and Twitter accounts.
+All people over the age of 16 who live, study, and/or work in New York State are eligible to be vaccinated against COVID-19.
+Ulster County has the capacity to distribute up to 50,000 vaccines a month, and vaccine supply is being apportioned to the County by New York State.
+As appointments becomes available, we will notify those via email who have signed up on our Vaccine Appointment Pre-registration Form and will post the links below, as well as to the County’s Facebook, and Twitter accounts.

-If you would like to be notified when appointments are available, please fill out the Vaccine Notification Request form.
+If you would like to be notified when appointments are available, please fill out the Vaccine Appointment Pre-Registration form.

 If you have any questions about a currently scheduled appointment or need help with online access, please call the Ulster County Recovery Service Center (RSC) (845) 443-8888.